nix-rust/nix/README.md

-# Rust bindings to Linux APIs
+# Rust bindings to *nix APIs

+Rust friendly bindings to various *nix platform APIs (Linux, Darwin, ...).
+The goal is to not provide a 100% unified interface, but try as possible as well as providing platform specific APIs.
+It is up to the consumer of this library to decide how portable they want to be.

-The goal is to provide rust friendly bindings to Linux APIs.
-This is very much a work and progress and I am treating it as where I put bindings that I need vs. spreading them around the various libs that I work on.
+This is very much a work in progress and I'm mostly just adding bindings as I need them.

 Of course, PRs welcome :)